blairconrad/blairconrad.github.io/_posts/2013-07-08-better-formatter-auto-discovery-in-fakeiteasy-1.13.0.md

 At that time, I'd opened <a href="https://github.com/FakeItEasy/FakeItEasy/issues/130">issue130</a>, intended to allow configuration of the scanning procedure.
-I'm happy to say that the issue has been closed "on fix".
+I'm happy to say that the issue has been closed "no fix".
 Instead, I've contributed the fix for <a href="https://github.com/FakeItEasy/FakeItEasy/issues/133">Issue 133 &mdash; Improved performance of assembly scanning</a>.
 It doesn't introduce any configuration options, but streamlines the scanning process.